paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-098-public-company-accounting-reform-and-corporate-responsibility.md

 This Act and the Sarbanes-Oxley Act of 2002, referred to in text, are Pub.
 L. 107–204, July 30, 2002, 116 Stat.
 745. Title I of the Act is classified generally to this subchapter.
 For complete classification of this Act to the Code, see Tables.

 #### Constitutionality
-For information regarding constitutionality of certain provisions of this section, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Table ofLaws Held Unconstitutional in Whole or in Part by the Supreme Court.
+For information regarding the constitutionality of certain provisions of this section, see the Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court on the Constitution Annotated website, constitution.congress.gov.

 #### Amendments
 2010—Subsec. (d)(3).
 Pub.
 L. 111–203 substituted “any person who is, or at the time of the alleged misconduct was, a member” for “any member” in introductory provisions.